-Some states do not allow limitations on how long an implied warranty lasts or the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.
+Some states do not allow a limitation on how long an implied warranty lasts or an exclusion or limitation of incidental or consequential damages, so the above limitation on implied warranties or exclusion or limitation on damages may not apply to you.

-This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.

-For information about this warranty contact:
+This warranty gives you specific legal rights and you may also have other rights that vary from state to state.
+For information about this warranty write: